MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_2.md

 1. Select **Generate**.
 At this point, Copilot in Word extracts the information from your research document and drafts the proposal.

 1. Review the draft that Copilot creates.
-If everything looks good, you can move on to the next step.
+If everything looks good, select **Keep it** in the Copilot window at the bottom of the drafted document and move on to the next step.

     However, if you'd like to refine the document further, explore the information in the **Iterate and Revise** section below.